XLin20/xlin20.github.io/README.md

 ### Predicting future well performance for environmental remediation design using deep learning
 [Publication](https://doi.org/10.1016/j.jhydrol.2023.129110)

 Developed a deep learning (DL) framework with a multi-channel three-dimensional convolutional neural network (MC3D-CNN) to predict well performance and thereby assist future environmental remediation design.
 The framework is developed with operational and monitoring data routinely collected during P&T remedy operations, including well extraction and injection rates as well as in situ contaminant concentrations.
-The trained DL model achieved an accuracy of over 90% in ranking extraction well performance in validation datasets, and over 80% in predicting high-performance-ranking well locations.
 This data-informed approach provides a flexible tool to support adaptive site management, streamline decision-making, and potentially reduce remediation time and costs.

 ![3D CNN](/assets/img/3D_CNN.png)

 ### Approximate Mixed-Integer Programming Solution with Machine Learning Technique and Linear Programming Relaxation
 [Publication](https://doi.org/10.1109/ICSGSC.2019.00-11)

-Applied the machine learning-based algorithms—Classification and Regression Tree (CART) model and random forest (RF) model—to obtain an linear programming relaxation(LPR)-based approximation that close to an mixed integer programming (MIP) solution without actually solving the MIP problem.
-Our method is computationally efficient and could achieve an approximation sufficiently close to the Security constrained unit commitment(SCUC) solution with <0.15% error and ~78% reduction in the discrepancies between LPR and MIP solutions.
+Applied Classification and Regression Tree (CART) and random forest (RF) model—to obtain an linear programming relaxation(LPR)-based approximation that close to an mixed integer programming (MIP) solution without actually solving the MIP problem.
+This method is computationally efficient and could achieve an approximation sufficiently close to the Security constrained unit commitment(SCUC) solution with <0.15% error and ~78% reduction in the discrepancies between LPR and MIP solutions.

 ![MIP approx](/assets/img/MIP_pred.png)